niplav/site/services.md

 * [Other research consultants](./notes.html#Research_Consultants_List)

 [^1]: I think that the setup described is probably not [incentive-compatible](https://en.wikipedia.org/wiki/Incentive-compatible) due to the [Myerson-Satterthwaite theorem](https://en.wikipedia.org/wiki/Myerson-Satterthwaite_theorem), like the [first-price sealed-bid auction](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction).
-(I still think it's a vast improvement over the current state of the art, however).
-For an incentive-compatible [truthful mechanism](https://en.wikipedia.org/wiki/Truthful_mechanism) the [Vickrey-Clark-Groves mechanism](https://en.wikipedia.org/wiki/Vickrey-Clarke-Groves-Mechanism) can be used.
-If you want to use the VCG mechanism instead of I'm absolutely down to do that, and would try to figure it out for free.
+However, it's still a vast improvement over the current state of the art.
+For an incentive-compatible [truthful mechanism](https://en.wikipedia.org/wiki/Truthful_mechanism) the [Vickrey-Clark-Groves mechanism](https://en.wikipedia.org/wiki/Vickrey-Clarke-Groves-Mechanism) with subsidies can be used.